 Ijen Crater has been calling mountain buffs and nature lovers for years with its wonders.
-This is no ordinary crater as it shoots and sparks a blue fire to the air.
+This is no ordinary crater as it shoots and sparks a blue fire in the air.
 The image of blue flames blowing out of the crater resembles a giant stove.
 Some see it as an imaginary land in the fairy tales that come to life.

 East Java’s Ijen Nature Reserve is proud of being the home of this rare phenomenon.
-It cannot be any prouder as there are only two sites to witness blue fire.
+It cannot be any prouder as there are only two sites to witness the blue fire.
 Other than Indonesia, similar natural magic is available in the Nordic dainty island, Iceland.

 It slowly rose to fame in 2014 thanks to its compelling blue flames.
 To the traditional sulfur miners, it was nothing new—they already discovered it in the 1950s.
-Today, thousands of tourists crowd Ijen Crater every day for an adventure of a lifetime.
+Today, thousands of tourists flocking Ijen Crater every day for an adventure of a lifetime.

 Ijen Crater Opening Hours